-Translation criticism is a field of translation studies that has been discovered, yet it is not widely examined.
-The task of TC is to make an analysis and an assessment of the product of the translation process providing for comparing ST and TT, their goals, methods used and translator's input.
-TC should be taken seriously, indeed, for it is a great way of examining how accurate the translation is.
+Translation criticism is a field of translation studies that has been properly discovered yet.
+The task of TC is to make an analysis and an assessment of the product of the translation process providing for comparing ST and TT.
+TC should be examined seriously, indeed, for it is a great way of explaining how accurate the process of translation is.

-Understanding the notion and main principles of TC is easier with the knowledge of the scenes-and-frames theory, which has been developed by an American linguist - Charles J. Fillmore.
+The notion and main principles of TC can be understood on the basic of the scenesand-frames theory, which has been developed by Charles J. Fillmore.
 According to this approach both ST and TT with their elements can be divided into scenes and frames, which are helpful in understanding their nature and comparing them within the TC process.